1998 Queensland Cup

-The 1998 Queensland Cup season was the 3rd season of Queensland's top-level statewide rugby league competition.
+The 1998 Queensland Cup season was the 3rd season of top-level statewide rugby league competition in Queensland, Australia.

 The competition was contested by sixteen teams over a 27-week long season (including finals), with the Norths Devils defeating the Wests Panthers 35–16 in the Grand Final at Suncorp Stadium.
 Logan Shane Perry was named the competition's Player of the Year.

 Teams

 The competition returned to a 16-team format in 1998 with the Bundaberg Grizzlies returning to the competition after a year's absence and the admission of the Townsville Stingers and Gold Coast Vikings.
 The Port Moresby Vipers withdrew after two seasons in the competition after they were unable to continue to pay their travel and accommodation costs.
 Also in 1998, the Pine Rivers Brothers played as the Brisbane Brothers, while the Logan City Scorpions became the Logan Scorpions.

 In 1998, a number of NRL clubs partnered with Queensland Cup sides, sending players not selected in first grade to play in the competition.
 The Brisbane Broncos were affiliated with Brisbane Brothers, the Gold Coast Chargers with the Gold Coast Vikings, the Melbourne Storm with the Norths Devils, the North Queensland Cowboys with the Townsville Stingers and the Adelaide Rams with the Wests Panthers.